quicwg/wg-materials/interim-25-10/minutes.md

 ### PR: remove PacketHeader.length - https://github.com/quicwg/qlog/pull/477

-Mirja: bit on the fence.
+Mirja: I'm a bit on the fence.
 Seems like rawinfo is more like debugging/helper, not for general use
         in that sense, having length right there makes sense
         However: having multiple ways for the same thing isn't good